A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields

-Let $\bx= \big[\bx^1,...,\bx^d\big]^T$ denote a spatial position in $\mathbb{R}^d$ with $d \in \{2,3\}$ the number of dimensions.
-Here, the analysis is done for $d=3$, but it also holds for $d=2$ by changing the volumes to surfaces, and surfaces to lines.
-(A line source in a 3D medium produces acoustic waves that propagate as cylindrical waves, and is equivalent to an omnidirectional point source in a 2D medium.)
-The real-valued wavefield satisfies the inhomogeneous wave equation, which is in the form
+Let $\bx = \left[x^1, \dots, x^d\right]^T$ denote a spatial position in $\mathbb{R}^d$ with $d \in \{2,3\}$ as the number of dimensions.
+The analysis presented here is performed for $d=3$ but holds for $d=2$ by replacing volumes with surfaces and surfaces with lines, and using the 2D Green's function.
+(For instance, a line source in a 3D medium produces acoustic waves that propagate as cylindrical waves, equivalent to an omnidirectional point source in a 2D medium.)